Data-Tech-International/Taxcore-MobilePOS-Android/README.md

 -   Functional built-in camera (optional)
 -   An active account on Taxpayer Administration Portal

+# Installing and using the app

-For detailed instructions on how to install and use TaxCore mobile POS, see [official user manual](https://tap.coral.demo.taxcore.dti.rs/Help/view/1702895787/TaxCore-Free-POS-User-Manual/en-US)
+For detailed instructions on how to install and use TaxCore mobile POS, see the [official user manual](https://tap.coral.demo.taxcore.dti.rs/Help/view/1702895787/TaxCore-Free-POS-User-Manual/en-US.

 # Contributing